 The Optishot 2 and the SkyTrak simulators are two of the most popular and affordable options available.
 We’ll give you a solid comparison of the SkyTrack vs OptiShot 2 simulators to help you make an informed decision.

-The use of launch monitors and golf simulators have become extremely popular and many golfers from all levels have made a launch monitor/golf simulator to the best commercial practice equipment.
-The use of the launch monitor has become widespread throughout the golf industry, be it for club fitting, coaching, practicing or indoor golf simulator experiences.
+The use of launch monitors and golf simulators has become extremely popular and many golfers from all levels have made a launch monitor/golf simulator the best commercial practice equipment.
+The use of the launch monitor has become widespread throughout the golf industry, be it for club fitting, coaching, practicing, or indoor golf simulator experiences.

 The substantial number of golf launch monitors available on the market spans a wide range of prices and features offered.
 This could make it extremely challenging to select a suitable launch monitor for your requirements.

 - OptiShot2 is built for all level of golfers

 - You can successfully go to the next level of your game by OptiShot Season Pass

 - You can compete with golfers around the world & win prizes

 - It can use foam or real balls

 - The graphic detail could be better

 - The lighting requirement is a little bit strict.